 Support Fertility Longevity

-For thousands of years people have said that Fo-ti gives them an uplifting feeling.
+For thousands of years, people have said that Fo-ti gives them an uplifting feeling.
 Until now no one could understand for sure why, at least from a scientific standpoint.
 Research has shown that Fo-ti has a potent action as an MAOI (Monoamine oxidase inhibitor).
 MAOs are enzymes that break down a series of chemicals in our bodies.
 MAOs are split into two groups; MAO-A and MAO-B. Animal studies have shown Fo-ti to be a MAO-B inhibitor.
-One of the main chemicals in our bodies that is broken down by MAO’s is dopamine.
-Dopamine is a neurotransmitter that plays a role in our pleasure, well being, movement and emotional responses.
-Dopamine may decline due to age, especially if you are over 40, chronic stress, poor dietary and lifestyle habits.
+One of the main chemicals in our bodies that is broken down by MAOs is dopamine.
+Dopamine is a neurotransmitter that plays a role in our pleasure, wellbeing, movement, and emotional responses.
+Dopamine may decline due to age, especially if you are over 40 or have chronic stress, poor dietary habits, and unhealthy lifestyle habits.
 As dopamine is reduced by MAOs, natural vitality in the body may decline, including sexual function and hormone release.
 Fo-ti is one of the only herbs to perform as a MAO-B inhibitor.
 Fo-ti’s action as a MAO-B inhibitor may help prevent low levels of dopamine.
-Low levels of dopamine leave the door open for sexual dysfunction, mental illness, emotional and mental stress.
+Low levels of dopamine leave the door open for sexual dysfunction, mental illness, emotional, and mental stress.
 MAO-B inhibition from use of Fo-ti was shown to be over 80%.

 Studies show a great potential for use of Fo-ti for people with fertility issues associated with advanced age (40+), high stress, adrenal fatigue, POF, poor egg health, low sperm count and poor sperm health.